 - Make an action plan!

 Now you know what you want and what you need to do to make it happen.
 Next you need to find the best way to do it.
 If you need to train or get a qualification, what is the most cost-effective training option and how can this fit around your existing schedule?For example, if you want a new career in web development, you need to find the best way to train yourself in HTML and other programming languages.
 Can you take time out to go to university?
 Do you have the funds for that?
 After all, stopping work for three years and paying £27,000 in tuition fees might be easier said than done.
 Then again, do you even need to go to uni?
 Are there better, more cost-effective vocational alternatives?
-Why not sign up to OpenClassrooms’ bachelor’s degree and qualify in just one year following our 100% online, mentored degree?
+Why not sign up to OpenClassrooms’ bachelor-level diploma and qualify in just one year following our 100% online, mentored diploma?
 To find out more, give one of our student advisors a ring on 0203 868 9900.

 - Keep your resolution

 Now it’s time to put your action plan… into action!
 Try following these points for success:

 - Set yourself concrete goals, such as ‘Complete the Web Developer Path in one year’ rather than ‘learn frontend web development’ – this is too vague and it will be difficult to assess your success.

 - Keep your goal in sight by setting weekly and monthly targets, such as completing our course on HTML by the end of January.
 Be realistic about what you can achieve and always remember what you are aiming for.